ivos/signboard/src/site/markdown/features.md

 1. __Disable and activate user__

 	As a system administrator I can disable an active user and activate a disabled user.
+A user cannot disable their own account.

 Project
 -------